What's a Commercial Driver?

 Your classification of CDL allows you to also operate anything beneath that class, so a Class A operator can also drive Class B and C vehicles if you have necessary endorsements.

 Endorsements allow you to specialize.
-If you have your heart set on driving tank trucks filled with delicious Virginia wines, you need a tank truck endorsement, N. Endorsement H permits you, with a Class C CDL, to drive hazardous materials like oxygen or propane tanks, corrosive chemicals, or fireworks.
+If you have your heart set on driving tank trucks filled with delicious Virginia wines, you need a CDL tanker endorsement, to drive hazardous materials like oxygen or propane tanks, corrosive chemicals, or fireworks you would need a CDL hazmat endorsement, or if you want to drive passenger vehicles you would need a CDL passenger endorsement.

 An old saying in the trucking industry is, “If you bought it, a truck brought it.”
 Even with efficient freight rail systems, ships and barges, commercial trucks are the backbone of American industry.
 The driving public trusts CDL drivers to know their profession.

-Formal education helps drivers to appreciate the risks.
-Road practice and classroom preparation help a driver be prepared with the many daily challenges:
+Formal training helps drivers to appreciate the risks.
+Road practice and classroom preparation help CDL drivers be prepared for challenges like:

 • Low clearances